lsds/KungFu/README.md

 # KungFu

-Easy, adaptive and fast distributed machine learning.
+Easy, fast and adaptive distributed machine learning.

 [![Build Status](https://travis-ci.com/lsds/KungFu.svg?branch=master)](https://travis-ci.com/lsds/KungFu)
 [![Documentation Status](https://readthedocs.org/projects/kungfu/badge/?version=latest)](https://kungfu.readthedocs.io/en/latest/?badge=latest)

 ## Features

-KungFu enables users to achieve *fast* and *adaptive* distributed machine learning.
+KungFu aims to help users achieve *fast* and *adaptive* distributed machine learning with minimal efforts.
 This is important because machine learning systems must cope with growing complex models and increasingly complicated deployment environments.
 KungFu has the following unique features:

 * Simplicity: KungFu permits distributed training by adding minimal code in your training program.
 KungFu is easy to deploy and run, because it does not require extra deployment like parameter servers and heavy dependencies like MPI in Horovod.
-* Adaptable distributed training: KungFu provides many advanced [distributed optimizers](srcs/python/kungfu/tensorflow/v1/optimizers/__init__.py) such as communication-efficient ``PairAveragingOptimizer`` and hyper-parameter-robust ``SynchronousAveragingOptimizer`` to help you address the cases in which conventional Synchronous SGD does not scale.
+* Adaptable distributed training: KungFu provides many advanced [distributed optimizers](srcs/python/kungfu/tensorflow/optimizers/__init__.py) such as communication-efficient ``PairAveragingOptimizer`` and hyper-parameter-robust ``SynchronousAveragingOptimizer`` to help you address the cases in which conventional Synchronous SGD does not scale.
 See [Optimizers](https://github.com/lsds/KungFu#optimizers) for how to choose the right KungFu optimizer for your training scenario.
-* Online monitoring and control: KungFu supports [distributed SGD metrics](srcs/python/kungfu/tensorflow/v1/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help understand the training process with low overhead.
+* Online monitoring and control: KungFu supports [distributed SGD metrics](srcs/python/kungfu/tensorflow/optimizers/sync_sgd.py) such as [gradient variance](https://en.wikipedia.org/wiki/Variance) and [gradient noise scale](https://openai.com/blog/science-of-ai/) to help understand the training process with low overhead.
 KungFu further provides control operators such as ``barrier`` and ``resize_cluster`` to seamlessly reconfigure training, even in response to monitored metrics.
 * Fast and scalable: KungFu adopts a decentralized architecture and exploits a high-performance implementation of communication, monitoring and control operators.
 Check out the performance of KungFu in the [Benchmark](https://github.com/lsds/KungFu#benchmark).